tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Tidal effect on natural satellites
 ##################################

-The acceleration model for calculating the effect of tides on natural satellites can be created as indicated in the `API <https://tudatpy.readthedocs
+The acceleration model for calculating the effect of tides on natural satellites can be created as indicated in the `API documentation <https://tudatpy.readthedocs
 .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.direct_tidal_dissipation_acceleration>`_.
 It is a rather specialist model, which is only relevant for the dynamics of natural satellies *themselves*.
 When calculating the dynamics of spacecraft orbiting natural satellites, use :ref:`gravity field variations <environment_gravity_field_variations>` instead.